bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 - `observe<ValueType>(name: string)`: SubjectLike<ValueType>
   > returns a subscription to a named $tree, that only emits after all do()'s are complete.

-## Tree:

-Trees are made from(in) forest instances.

-- (constructor): (name: string, params: TreeParams) parameters are:
-  - validator?: (value: ValueType, $tree: TreeIF<ValueTYpe>)
-  - initial?: ValueType
-- `subscribe((value) => void) : Subscription
-  > an RxJS subscribe method.
-- `name`: string
-- `value`: ValueType
-  > shortcut to this.top?.value
-- top?: BranchIF<ValueType>.
-  > while any $tree with an initial value will have a top there are some
-  > circumstances where the $tree may be "without branches" -- if validators disallowed all submissions, or there is no initial parameter.
-- `next(nextValue: ValueType, cause?: string): void
-  > sets the value of the $tree to the defined overwrite; may throw if validators present.
-- `mutate(mutator: ({value, seed, branch, $tree}) => newValue, seed?, name?)
-  > pass a function that will produce a new value for the $tree.
-- `valueAt(time: number) // the value of the branch "in history" at (or just before) the given time
-- `validate(value: ValueType) : {isValid, value, $tree, error?: string}
-  > if you want to "test an input" before committing it to state,
-  > validate tries the value against any validators; doesn't throw,
-  > but returns feedback in a handy object
-- `offshoots`: {time, errror, branch}[]
-  > invalid branches removed during submission due to validation failures
-- `forEachDown((branch, count) => void | true, maxBranches?: number)
-  > iterate through the branches from most recent to oldest.

-### Tree Validation {
-  if you add a validator, it will examine every value that is put in to the $tree.
-If it throws, the $tree's value will be the one the $tree had before you fed it crap data.
-}
-## Branch:

-Branches should in general not be messed with externally; their one outward facing field is `value` but that may as well be accessed indrectly, off their $tree; the exception may be examining offshoots

-## Changing a $tree's state

-the methods `next(value)` or `$tree.mutate(({value, seed) => newValue, seed)` will update the state of the $tree.
-It is synchronous and will broadcast through subscriers.

 ### Notes

 If you want to throw a message into the history of the $tree (or forest),